aodn/python-aodntools/aodntools/timeseries_products/Documentation/Hourly_timeseries.md

-Each of the VoIs are produced by selecting only the “good” and “probably good” data (QC flags 1 and 2), binning the values to a one-hour interval, and concatenating the resulting values into a single file.
+Each Variable of Interest (VoI) is produced by selecting only the “good” and “probably good” data (QC flags 1 and 2), binning the values to a one-hour interval, and concatenating the resulting values into a single file.
 The resulting variables have dimension OBSERVATION.
-The VoI’s ancillary_variables, in particular the corresponding quality-control flags, are not included.
+The VoI's ancillary_variables, in particular the corresponding quality-control flags, are not included.

-An additional version of the product will include “good”, “probably good” and “non QC performed” data.
+The code can generate a version of the product that also includes values flagged "no QC performed".
 In this case and for each variable, the percentage of QCed values will be indicated as a variable attribute.

 The binning intervals will be one hour long, centred on the hour (i.e. HH:00:00).
 The binning method will depend on the type of variable being: